thisisashwinraj/SpamOrHam/README.md

 	3. Natural Language Toolkit
 	4. Scikit-Learn

-The accuracy achieved by the model is 0.992(approx)
+The accuracy achieved by the model is 0.992(approx).
+This repository is distributed under the MIT license.